Kinovea/kinovea-docs/source/advanced/multi_tasking.rst

 You can assign names to windows to associate them with specific tasks.

-.. note:: We use the terms "Window" and "Instance" interchangeably in this documentation.
+.. note:: We use the terms "window" and "instance" interchangeably in this documentation.
+Each instance of Kinovea has only one main window.

 This system supports the following use cases: